naraengk/auto-annotated-portfolio/content/pages/index.md

   - type: TestimonialsSection
     testimonials:
       - type: Testimonial
-        quote: >+
+        quote: >
-          Building 5 AI projects with a group of 3 other members, participating in various hackathons, and networking with tech professionals and other fellow aspiring software engineers, along with a final project where our team is aiming to achieve one of three goals: getting 1000 people on the waitlist, creating 1000 accounts, or generating $1000 in revenue.
+          Building 5 AI projects with a group of 3 other members, participating in various hackathons, and networking with tech professionals and other fellow aspiring software engineers, along with a final project where our team is aiming to get 1000 people on the waitlist.
         name: Software Engineering Fellow @ Headstarter AI
         title: ''
         image: